3-D Home Inspection

 Are you licensed in the state of Illinois?

-- To perform home inspections in the State of Illinois, inspectors must have a valid license, with re-licensing every two years.
+- To perform home inspections in the State of Illinois, a home inspection professional must have a valid license.
+Re-licensing must happen every two years.

 - To verify an inspector’s status, go to the Illinois Department of Financial and Professional Regulation .

 How many years have you been in business?
 How many inspections have you done?

 - In addition to these stats, a home inspector should provide client and Realtor® references.

 Are you specially trained in home inspection?
 What about continuing education?

 - Home inspectors must complete approved training for state licensing.

 - Re-licensing requires annual minimum continuing education.
 A reputable inspector will meet or exceed these requirements.

 May I attend the inspection?

-- The inspector should always encourage you to attend the inspection..
+- A reputable home inspection professional should always encourage you to attend the inspection.
 If he or she does not, consider that a red flag.

 - Never pass up this opportunity to see the home through the eyes of an expert.

 How long will the home inspection take?

 - A detailed inspection should take two to three hours for a typical single-family home.

 - Many factors could lengthen the inspection.
 But a shorter estimate may be due to a lack of thoroughness.

 What type of report do you provide?
 When will I get it?

 - Most home inspection professionals provide their full report electronically within one business day of the inspection.

 - Before signing a contract, make sure the home inspection and report can be completed within the time frame of your contract.

 May I contact you after the inspection with any questions or concerns?

-- A quality independent inspector will be available to answer your post-inspection questions and deal with you directly should any concerns or claims arise.
+- A quality independent home inspector will be available to answer your post-inspection questions.
+He or she should deal with you directly if you have any concerns or claims.